dave/dst/decorator/resolver/README.md

 Managing the imports block is non-trivial.
 There are two separate interfaces defined by this package which allow the decorator and restorer to automatically manage the imports block.

-The decorator uses an `IdentResolver` which resolves the package path of any `*ast.Ident`.
+The decorator uses an `RefResolver` which resolves the package path of any `*ast.Ident`.
 This is complicated by dot-import syntax ([see below](#why-is-resolving-identifiers-hard)).

 The restorer uses a `PackageResolver` which resolves the name of any package given the path.
 This